 When making nut butter or oil-based foods, do not process for more than one minute after the mixture starts circulating.
 Over-processing can cause the blender to overheat and possibly malfunction.

 Clean-up is a breeze.
 Both the 64-ounce pitcher and 20-ounce containers are crafted from BPA-free materials and are dishwasher-safe for easy clean-up.
-You can also clean in a self-cleaning way by running the blender with some warm water and dish soap.
-Then, just rinsed, added more water, a drop of liquid detergent, and blend for 30–45 seconds.
+You can also self-cleaning by running the blender with some warm water and dish soap.
+Then, rinse, add more water a drop of liquid detergent, and blend for 30–45 seconds.
 A bonus cleaning brush is included for cleaning stubborn ingredients under the blades.

 Warranty